Summer skincare isn't just about sun protection.

 5. Eye Cream:

 For my mineral sunscreen this season, I've got a brand new tube of Ava Isa Pure Untinted Ultra Matte SPF 45 Sunscreen, which the company recently tweaked to create a creamier texture.
-(There's also a tinted version, by the way, and you can now find them in the US at Credo Beauty!)
+(There's also a tinted version, by the way.)
 This is such a great SPF for anyone who hates heavy, greasy sunscreens.
 It's so light on the skin, and the protection from UVA rays (the aging type of rays) is incredible.

 I JUST received a PR sample of the new REN Clean Screen Mattifying Face Sunscreen SPF 30, so I'm going to be adding that to the rotation, too.
 It's not available yet here in Canada, but you can find it in the US and UK.
 You can learn more about all my sunscreen picks in this year's mineral sunscreen guide!